lqd-io/liquid-sdk-ios/README.md

 # License

-Liquid is available under the LGPL license.
+Liquid is available under the Apache license.
 See the LICENSE file for more info.